-You are a serial entrepreneur, you cofounded Social Pandas, launched the LPSN platform, are COO at SaaStr – can you tell us a little bit about your path and how you got where you are today?
+You are a serial entrepreneur, you co-founded Social Pandas, launched the LPSN platform, was COO at SaaStr, and now the COO of Girl Geek X… Can you tell us a little bit about your path and how you got where you are today?

 I started my first real job in 1998 as a temp.
 It’s the classic dot-com story: I went to this company one day for a temp role in a three-bedroom flat in the Marina district.
 I remember calling my friend at lunch, being like, “This is not even a real company.”
 They made enterprise software delivered via a browser, which was not really a thing back then.
 SaaS wasn’t called SaaS, and many people didn’t even have computers at home.
 But I got hooked on startup life, and I stayed.

-Five years ago, you started a blog called “Enterprise is Sexy” where you talk about your personal experiences and have guest posts about what it means to work in enterprise.
+In 2012 you started a blog called “Enterprise is Sexy” where you talk about your personal experiences and have guest posts about what it means to work in an enterprise.
 Why is enterprise sexy, and why do we need to talk about it?

 You are such a key part of the San Francisco SaaS community.
 What challenges have you seen that SaaS companies are facing and how are they overcoming them?